NicoDos/CParkChallenge/README.md

 Running express and mongodb in a Docker container:

-1. Move into folder with `cd ~/CParkChallenge/server`
+1. Move into folder with `cd ~/React-Native-app-to-manage-geo-reports/server`
-2. Build Docker image with `docker build -t cpark-challenge-api .`
+2. Build Docker image with `docker build -t api .`
 3. Run docker-compose file with `docker-compose up`
 4. (App) Set your static local IP on ./src/Components/Reports.js:10 & ./src/Components/ReportsList.js:13